beaverbuilder/documentation/docs/beaver-builder/layouts/modules/countdown.md

 id: countdown
 title: Countdown
 sidebar_label: Countdown
+description: The Countdown module displays a visual timer that counts down to zero from a specified date and time.
 ---

-The Countdown module is a timer that counts down to zero from a date and time that you specify.
+The Countdown module displays a visual timer that counts down to zero from a date and time that you specify.

 You can specify the exact date and time, including choosing the timezone that should be used.
 There are a number of styling settings for customizing the